BezMan/Feature-Notes/README.md

 - Setting notes as Notifications, for quick add, even while watching a video.

-I know there are many basic features I haven’t included yet, my focus was getting familiar with Kotlin. figured I'll open-source, to hear tips on how to improve code structure and modularity, so be my guest :)
-I do plan on adding interesting features, so please let me know what similar apps are missing.

 <div class="row">
 <img src="images/screenshots/scr1.jpeg" width="150">
 <img src="images/screenshots/scr2.jpeg" width="150">